kismetwireless/kismet-docs/readme/035-generic_datasources.md

    Generally there is no reason to disable this option.

 * `randomized_hopping=true | false`
-   Generally, data sources retreive the list of channels in sequential order.
+   Generally, data sources retrieve the list of channels in sequential order.
 On some data source types (like Wi-Fi), channels can overlap; hopping in a semi-random order increases the channel coverage by leveraging channel overlap to observe adjacent channels whenever possible.
    Generally, there is no reason to turn this off.

     randomized_hopping=true | false